Ready to Transform Your Ideas into a Bestseller in Just 7 Days?

 There are so many ways you can publish your book these days, and you don't need to have a book deal to get started.
 You can go through KDP, hire a printer, or even try self-publishing!

-Once you are all set up with your low content publishing process, it's time to actually publish your book!
-And, with that, comes a whole lot of marketing.
-Because your potential buyers don't psychically know that your book has hit the metaphysical shelf.
+Once you are all set up with your low-content publishing process, it’s time actually to publish your book!
+And, with that comes a whole lot of book marketing.
+Your potential buyers need to know your book is now for sale!

-You can create a book launch website, host a book launch party, run a book giveaway, or market your low content book to local boutiques and bookstores.
+You can create a book launch website, host a book launch party, run a book giveaway, or market your low-content book to local boutiques and bookstores.
+You should also make sure you create a big launch team so you can rack up your Amazon book reviews straight away!

-If you aren't sure where to begin, we have all sorts of services for authors to help you create a successful launch of your low content book.
-Just reach out to the team at SelfPublishing.com to get started!
+If you aren’t sure where to begin, we have all sorts of services for authors to help you create a successful launch of your low-content book.
+We invite you to start your journey with a free book consultation.
+A member of our team will listen to your book idea and help you craft a plan to make it as much of a success as possible!